vugn/vugn/README.md

 <!-- AYAHADAY:START -->
 <sub>_Hud_</sub><br>
-**Surah Hud** (11: 68)
+**Surah Hud** (11: 11)

-> as if they had never lived there.
-Surely Thamûd denied their Lord, so away with Thamûd!
+> except those who patiently endure and do good.
+It is they who will have forgiveness and a mighty reward.

-— Rabi’ al-Thani 25, 1445H
+— Rabi’ al-Thani 26, 1445H
 <!-- AYAHADAY:END -->

 <br>